denzyldick/phanalist/README.md

 - [x] Correct location for the PHP opening tag.

 ### 🔗 How to compile and run
-To successfully run this project, you must first install the rust toolchain.
+To run this project successfully, you must first install the rust toolchain.
 If everything was installed successfully, you must download this project and run `cargo build.` This command will compile the source code and create an executable.
 The executable is located inside the `target/debug` folder.
 You can just run this executable inside of your PHP project.